lowrycode/coin_tower_topple/README.md

 # Testing

-## Manual Tests

-Manual tests were carried out on the deployed version to ensure correct functionality.
+Manual tests were carried out throughout the development process after adding each new feature to check that it was working correctly.
+These tests included:

-These tests included the following:
+- Checking error handling by changing the values of variables to simulate errors
+- validating user inputs and testing edge cases
+- Playing the game many times to check that the AI was making optimal decisions

+These test were repeated later using the deployed version to check that the program still behaved in a consistent manner.
+Other people were involved in testing the deployed version to ensure that the game was intuitive and clear.

-### 1. Data Validation
+## 1. Input Validation Tests

-The following inputs were tested to ensure that all errors were handled correctly:
+The following invalid inputs were tested to ensure that all errors were handled correctly:
-- Empty
+- Empty inputs
-- Whitespace
+- Whitespace inputs
-- Case sensitivity
+- Lower case and upper case inputs
-- Integer inputs (within the accepted range and outside, including zero and negative numbers)
+- Integers (outside the accepted range, including zero and negative numbers)
 - floats
 - strings of incorrect values (e.g. 'yes' rather than 'y')
 - strings of incorrect capitalisation